 - My Eyes Are Up Here: Inverted in his joke.
 His eyes are down there, where the normal recipient of the trope (like Aphrodite) would be usually stared at.

 - Shout-Out: Unsurprisingly given he is a Chinese Cultured Badass, he quotes The Art of War liberally in a large amount of his lines.

 - Off with His Head!: What happened to him in his backstory.
 It didn't keep him down long.

 - Spell My Name with an "S": His name is supposed to be one word: Xingtian.

 - Spin Attack: His ultimate.
-Instead of doing tick damages like Thor's Berserker Barrage or similar skills on other Multiplayer Online Battle Arena games, Xing Tian instead drags any enemies caught in his spin for a ride before tossing them away.
+Instead of just doing tick damages like Thor's Berserker Barrage or similar skills on other Multiplayer Online Battle Arena games, Xing Tian also drags any enemies caught in his spin for a ride before tossing them away.